-loat interest income comprises interest income on funds held over the standard processing period.
+Interest on restricted client trust funds comprises interest income on funds held over the standard processing period.
 Interest income is recognised as it accrues in profit or loss, using the effective interest method.

 Government grants

 Grants from the government are recognised at their fair value when there is reasonable assurance that the grant will be received and that the Group will comply with all attached conditions.
 Government grants relating to costs incurred are deferred and recognised in profit or loss over the period necessary to match them with the costs that they are intended to compensate.